-NOTE: The master cylinder is a non-serviceable component; it must be replaced as an assembly.
+■NOTE: The master cylinder is only serviceable as an assembly.

-1. Connect a clear hose to the bleed screw on either front brake caliper; then open the bleed screw and pump the brake fluid into a suitable container.
+Connect a clear hose to the bleed screw on either front brake caliper; then open the bleed screw and pump the brake fluid into a suitable container.
 Close the bleed screw.